zogzog/cubicweb/doc/book/en/devrepo/testing.rst

 Cache heavy database setup
 -------------------------------

 Some tests suite require a complex setup of the database that takes seconds (or event minutes) to complete.
 Doing the whole setup for all individual tests make the whole run very slow.
 The ``CubicWebTC`` class offer a simple way to prepare specific database once for multiple tests.
 The `test_db_id` class attribute of your ``CubicWebTC`` must be set a unique identifier and the :meth:`pre_setup_database` class method build the cached content.
-As the :meth:`pre_setup_database` method is not grantee to be called, you must not set any class attribut to be used during test there.
+As the :meth:`pre_setup_database` method is not garantee to be called every time a test method is run, you must not set any class attribute to be used during test *there*.
 Databases for each `test_db_id` are automatically created if not already in cache.
 Clearing the cache is up to the user.
 Cache files are found in the :file:`data/database` subdirectory of your test directory.

 .. warning::

-  Take care to always have the same :meth:`pre_setup_database` function for all call with a given `test_db_id` otherwise you test will have unpredictable result given the first encountered one.
+  Take care to always have the same :meth:`pre_setup_database` function for all calls with a given `test_db_id` otherwise your test will have unpredictable results depending on the first encountered one.

 Testing on a real-life database
 -------------------------------